• Diabetic Retinopathy

 light flashes

-floaters (spots seemingly floating across
+floaters (spots seemingly floating across the field of vision)

 blindness